 - is made up of 70 'bioregions' (broad-scale habitats) comprising 30 reef bioregions and 40 non-reefal bioregions

-- has over 2000km² of mangroves, with species representing 54 per cent of the world's mangrove diversity
+- has more than 2000km² of mangroves, with species representing 54 per cent of the world's mangrove diversity

 - has about 6,000km² of seagrass beds

-- includes about 900 islands ranging from small coral cays to large continental islands
+- includes about 1050 islands ranging from small coral cays to large continental islands.

 Managing the Great Barrier Reef Marine Park's biodiversity